nurfkutlu/Youtube_API_Project/README.md

     ## About Files
     - [Youtube_Channels_PlaylistItems](Youtube_Channels_PlaylistItems.ipynb)
-    The folder that investigate the Channels and Playlistitems
+    The folder that investigate the Channels and Playlistitems.

     - [Youtube_Videos_CommentThreads](Youtube_Videos_CommentThreads.ipynb)
     The folder that investigate the Videos are belong toh the most views in Turkey and CommentThreads